Web & Product Design

 People donate with their hearts and then justify it with their heads.
 Your design must appeal to both.
 The emotional hook gets them to click “Donate,” and the logical proof (transparency, security) gets them to complete the transaction.

-Donation forms must be brutally efficient.
-Every extra field you add is a reason for someone to abandon the process.
-Name, email, and payment details.
-That's it.
-Recent data shows that online giving continues to grow, with a significant portion happening on mobile devices.
+Recent data indicate that online giving continues to grow, with a significant portion of donations now made on mobile devices.
 If your donation form is a nightmare on a phone, you are turning away money.

 The Volunteer: Clarity Over Clutter